dsathyakumar/a11y-auditor/README.md

 1. htmlSelector - A valid HTML selector (eg. 'button')
 2. rulesConfig - A config obj containing rules to be ignored for some elements matched by valid HTML selectors as shown below
-3. auditConfig - A Boolean to indicate whether global rules that audit the whole document need to be ignored.
+3. auditConfig - A config obj for the a11y-auditor that governs compliance, global rules execution etc.,

 auditConfig takes in 2 properties / keys :

-- 'executeGlobalRules': Boolean to indicate whether Global rules need to be executed or not
+- 'executeGlobalRules': A Boolean to indicate whether global rules that audit the whole document need to be ignored.
 - 'compliance' : Takes one of the 3 strings : 'A', 'AA', 'AAA'.